-Simpplr’s design methodology is core to our product strategy and even part of our namesake, Simpplr (get it?).
+Simpplr’s intranet design principles are core to our product strategy and even part of our namesake, Simpplr (get it?).
 So these interactions are always top of mind.
 As part of Simpplr Research, we constantly validate our design philosophy.

 Understand the intranet use cases